Charles Bean: Gallipoli Campaign

 Bean landed on Gallipoli about 10 am on 25 April 1915, a few hours after the dawn attack.

 The Australian Dictionary of Biography entry on Bean notes: "Australians at home read a detailed account of the landing in the papers of 8 May.
 It was not by Bean, whose first dispatch was held up by the British authorities in Alexandria until 13 May, but by the English correspondent Ellis Ashmead-Bartlett.
-Both accounts were much reprinted.
+Both accounts were reprinted many times.
 Bean's was the more precise, for he had seen more.
 The English reporter betrayed surprise that untrained colonials had done so well; Bean was seeing what he hoped to see: the Australian soldiers, as he described them, were displaying qualities he had observed out in the country".

 For the help he gave to wounded men under fire on the night of 8 May 1915 during the Australian charge at Krithia, Bean was recommended for the Military Cross, for which as a civilian he was not eligible.
 He was, however, Mentioned in Despatches.
 His bravery erased whatever hostility remained from his report from Egypt about those soldiers who were sent home.
 During the August Offensive, the last British throw at the Dardanelles, Bean was shot in the thigh.
-Reluctant to relinquish his post at a time of activity he refused to be evacuated from the peninsular to a hospital ship, convalescing in his dugout.
+Reluctant to relinquish his post at a time of activity he refused to be evacuated from the peninsula to a hospital ship, convalescing in his dugout.
 The bullet remained lodged within millimetres of his femoral artery for the rest of his life.

 The only Allied correspondent who stayed on Gallipoli throughout the campaign, Bean sent a stream of stories back to his newspapers.
 "While some editors", according to The Oxford Companion to Australian Military History, "complained that Bean’s despatches were insufficiently graphic, his writing was sober and painstakingly accurate and sought to convey within the limitations imposed on him, something of the experience of the Australians at the front."